Caribou Habitat Restoration

 Improved woodland caribou habitat quality and herd survival

-Caribou are one of Canada’s most recognizable national symbols, but their populations are under threat in Alberta for a number of reasons, including the effects of industrial development on habitat, the effects of global warming and because they’re increasingly being hunted by wolves which have increased in population and range in response to an increase in numbers of deer and moose, their primary prey.
+Caribou are one of Canada’s most recognizable national symbols, but their populations are under threat in Alberta for a number of reasons, including the effects of industrial development on habitat, the effects of global warming and because they’re increasingly being hunted by wolves, which have increased in population and range in response to an increase in numbers of deer and moose, their primary prey.

-Two major COSIA initiatives are underway to address legacy linear disturbances and return the boreal forest to high quality caribou habitat.
+Two major COSIA initiatives address legacy linear disturbances and return the boreal forest to high quality caribou habitat.
 The Algar Historic Restoration Project (Algar) and the Linear Deactivation Project (LiDea) are both aimed at addressing rehabilitating seismic lines.
 The two projects involve different approaches and methodologies, with the intent of sharing learnings across the COSIA companies as the projects progress.

 Technology and Innovation

 The Algar Project takes an integrated regional approach, with six companies working together to repair fragmented habitat across an area of land outside of their actual license areas.
 The project includes a five-year program to replant trees and shrubs along the linear footprint within the Algar Region, covering an area approximately 570 square kilometers (km2) southwest of Fort McMurray.
 Several innovations are being tested in the Algar program.
 Since Algar consists largely of bogs and wetlands, planting was completed in the winter months using winter planting techniques successfully tested in 2011 in collaboration with the Government of Alberta and Grand Prairie Regional College.

 Measuring and planting trees in winter